sirkapil/nehu/birthday.md

 ### Heyyy Chamki,

 It's 20th September ,your birthday🎉🎂🎊 and this one day is all about you.
 You are 22 years old now and here are 22 wishes from my side.
-I am feeling really great that you became a part of my life in these years.
+I am feeling really great😎 that you became a part of my life in these years.
 So here i wish with my true heart❤ :

 + I wish you never look back on regrets or lost opportunities.✌
 + I wish your keep smiling & your khi-khi 😁 remains forever.